mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

 Service accounts don't have passwords.
 They only have API Keys.
 If an API Key is compromised, then all you need to do is delete it.
 Password resets are slightly harder.
 Also, service accounts are not tied to a specific user.
 Often we have seen a person configure the CI/CD pipeline using an API Key linked to their user account.
 When they leave the company, the typical clean-up process runs and disables the user account.
 Then all the builds start failing because they are unable to deploy.

 It is also a good idea to limit what the service account can do.
-We recommend creating a custom role for your build server service account which we will call `Build Server Role.`
+We recommend creating a custom role for your build server service account which we will call `Build Server Role`.

 ![](images/packagingapplications-buildserverrole.png)